quattor/aquilon/README.md

 installation itself as an ordinary user, using a Python virtualenv, but this is not described here (if you need it, you are assumed to know what is involved in setting a virtualenv environment).

+*Note: the commands provided in this documentation are intended to be copy/pasted.*

 ## Install Dependencies

 Add EPEL repository.